16th Lübeck Youth Book Days

 Stories change lives

-Lübeck Youth Book Days?
+Lübeck Youth Book Days ?
 Are you serious, Barbara?
-Aren’t you just a teeny bit older than a teenager?
-Uh, yes, but this little glittering jewel of the event landscape in Lübeck is expressly aimed at every person who loves literature.
-And because I value the work of Bücherpiraten e.V. so highly, I’m reporting to you today in ZWISCHENZEILEN about the upcoming 16th Lübeck Youth Book Festival, about the book pirates and about the Lübeck Children’s Literature House at Fleischhauerstraße 71.
+Aren't you a tiny bit older than a teenager?
+Uh, yes, but this little glittering gem of Lübeck's event scene is explicitly aimed at everyone who loves literature.
+And because I so greatly appreciate Bücherpiraten e.V.
+(Book Pirates Association) ZWISCHENZEILEN about the upcoming 16th Lübeck Youth Book Days, about Bücherpiraten , and about the Lübeck Children's Literature House at Fleischhauerstraße 71.

 Lübeck Youth Book Days

-During the subsequent meetings the event is being prepared on many Sundays, during the school holidays and – to be honest – constantly the closer the event date gets.
-The group writes all the texts, organizes itself and thus learns by concrete example how to organize a high-quality cultural event.
-If necessary, the pedagogical director of the house Martin Gries is available for advice.
+The subsequent meetings, held on many Sundays, during school holidays, and—to be honest—constantly as the event date approaches, serve to prepare for the event.
+The group writes all the texts, organizes itself, and thus learns by practical experience how to organize a high-quality cultural event.
+The center's educational director, Martin Gries, available for consultation as needed.

 The Youth Book Days offer more than just a week packed with readings.
-Poetry walks through Lübeck and the book café are among them.
-Incidentally, as part of this year’s Museum Night, the Book Café will surprise visitors with unpredictable literary activities on August 27.
+Poetry walks through Lübeck and the book café are also part of the program.
+As part of this year's Museum Night, the book café will surprise visitors with unexpected literary events on August 27th.

 Lübeck Youth Book Days

-Maria Czepat (r) and Kalle P. Demmert (l), two of seven orgateam members
+Maria Czepat (right) and Kalle P. Demmert (left), two of seven organizing team members

 Slam and Hermann Hesse

-Two highlights are particularly close to Kalle, Maria and their group’s hearts: the Youth Book Days kick off on August 24 at 7:00 pm the Slämmerlämmer Slam, the final point is set on Aug.
-28 at 7 p.m. a staged reading of Hermann Hesse’s classic “Unterm Rad.”
-Kalle reports that each team member put about 100 hours into working on this reading.
-One might think that the young people’s day would be completely filled with school and involvement in the Youth Book Days group.
-But no: Maria loves music and also plays the piano “on the side”.
-Kalle has completed training as a museum guide as part of the “Youth into the Museum” project.
-And he writes reviews for the online literary magazine “Blue Page”.
+Two highlights are particularly close to Kalle, Maria, and their group's hearts: the opening event of the Youth Book Days is the Slämmerlämmer Slam on August 24th at 7:00 p.m. , and the closing event is a staged reading of Hermann Hesse's classic "Beneath the Wheel" on August 28th at 7:00 p.m.
+Kalle reports that each team member has invested around 100 hours in preparing this reading.
+One might think that the teenagers' days would be completely filled with school and their work with the Youth Book Days group.
+But no: Maria loves music and also plays the piano "on the side."
+Kalle has completed training as a museum guide as part of the "Youth in Museums" project.
+And he writes reviews for the online literary magazine "Blaue Seite" (Blue Page) .

-When asked what they like about the book pirates, Maria and Kalle talk about the friendships that develop in the community, the wonderful feeling of spending time with like-minded people, and working on projects across groups.
-Simply from the great joy of being part of a great whole.
+When asked what they appreciate about the Book Pirates, Maria and Kalle spoke of the friendships that develop within the community, the wonderful feeling of spending time with like-minded people, and working on projects across group boundaries.
+Simply put, they spoke of the great joy of being part of something bigger.

-The Children’s Literature House is worth your visit.
+The children's literature house is well worth a visit.
 The house is lovingly designed.
-The atmosphere is so warm that you’ll want to sit down on one of the colourful chairs and read.
+There's such a warm and welcoming atmosphere that you'll want to sit down in one of the colorful chairs and read.

-You don’t have to be a child, not mom, dad, grandma or grandpa.
-It’s enough that you know children who you may please with a souvenir book.
-It is enough that you were a child yourself.
-And you’re never too old for some books.
+You don't have to be a child, not Mom, Dad, Grandma, or Grandpa.
+It's enough that you know children you'd like to make happy with a souvenir book.
+It's enough that you were a child yourself.
+And for some books, you're never too old.

 Lübeck Youth Book Days

-Maybe you feel like finding out what kind of book pirate you are?
-Just answer a few questions here .
-According to the test results, I am a street poet.
-Just amazing!
+Perhaps you'd like to find out what kind of book pirate you are?
+Just answer a few questions here

 written by: